abstract-machine-learning/saver/README.md

 ## Example
     bin/saver ../data/mnist/svm-rbf-60k.dat ../data/mnist/test-set-normalized.csv raf l_inf 0.15
-will evaluate whether the classifier in `../data/mnist/svn-rbf-60k.dat` is robust on the points taken from the data set in `../data/mnist/test-set-normalized.csv`, with respect to an L-infinity perturbation of magnitude 15% using the RAF abstract domain for the analysis.
+will evaluate whether the classifier in `../data/mnist/svm-rbf-60k.dat` is robust on each point taken from the data set in `../data/mnist/test-set-normalized.csv`, with respect to an L-infinity perturbation of magnitude 15% using the RAF abstract domain for the analysis.

 ## Classifier format
 SAVer supports OVO SVM classifier files in the following format: